KotaTakeda/kotatakeda.github.io/index.markdown

   <!-- TODO: contributorリスト -->

 ### Publications
-- K. Takeda and T. Sakajo, Geometric ergodicity for Hamiltonian Monte Carlo on compact manifolds, in review (2022)
+- K. Takeda and T. Sakajo, Geometric ergodicity for Hamiltonian Monte Carlo on compact manifolds, to be appeared (2023)

 ## 活動